shuai-xu/flink/docs/dev/table/tableApi.md

 The Table API is available for Scala and Java.
 The Scala Table API leverages on Scala expressions, the Java Table API is based on strings which are parsed and converted into equivalent expressions.

 The following example shows the differences between the Scala and Java Table API.
 The table program is executed in a batch environment.
 It scans the `Orders` table, groups by field `a`, and counts the resulting rows per group.
-The result of the table program is converted into a `DataSet` of type `Row` and printed.
+The result of the table program is converted into a bounded `DataStream` of type `Row` and printed.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">